January liquidity events related to portfolio companies in which PIF invests through its private equity holdings.

 Below is a list of articles that discuss companies that were recently liquidated from the fund.
 Please refer to the recent headlines and corresponding links below for more information on these liquidity events.

-Gryphon Investors completes $1.6 billion sale of Shermco to Blackstone
+Gryphon Investors completes sale of 3Cloud to Cognizant

-Gryphon Investors, a leading middle-market private investment firm, announced today that it has completed the sale of its portfolio company Shermco, an electrical testing, engineering, maintenance, and repair company, to private equity funds affiliated with Blackstone.
-The transaction, valued at approximately $1.6 billion, was previously announced on August 21, 2025.
+Gryphon Investors, a middle-market private investment firm, announced that it has completed the sale of its portfolio company 3Cloud, a highly scaled dedicated Microsoft Azure services provider, to Cognizant Technology Solutions Corporation.
+The transaction was originally announced on November 13, 2025.
+Financial terms are not disclosed.

 Risk of investing Discussed below are the investments generally made by Investment Funds and the principal risks that the Adviser and the Fund believe are associated with those investments and with direct investments in operating companies.
 These risks will, in turn, have an effect on the Fund.
 In response to adverse market, economic or political conditions, the Fund may invest in investment grade fixed income securities, money market instruments and affiliated or unaffiliated money market funds or may hold cash or cash equivalents for liquidity or defensive purposes, pending investment in longer-term opportunities.
 In addition, the Fund may also make these types of investments pending the investment of assets in Investment Funds and Co-Investment Opportunities or to maintain the liquidity necessary to effect repurchases of Shares.
 When the Fund takes a defensive position or otherwise makes these types of investments, it may not achieve its investment objective.
 The value of the Fund’s total net assets is expected to fluctuate in response to fluctuations in the value of the Investment Funds, direct investments and other assets in which the Fund invests.
 An investment in the Fund involves a high degree of risk, including the risk that the Shareholder’s entire investment may be lost.
 The Fund’s performance depends upon the Adviser’s selection of Investment Funds and direct investments in operating companies, the allocation of offering proceeds thereto, and the performance of the Investment Funds, direct investments, and other assets.
 The Investment Funds’ investment activities and investments in operating companies involve the risks associated with private equity investments generally.
 Risks include adverse changes in national or international economic conditions, adverse local market conditions, the financial conditions of portfolio companies, changes in the availability or terms of financing, changes in interest rates, exchange rates, corporate tax rates and other operating expenses, environmental laws and regulations, and other governmental rules and fiscal policies, energy prices, changes in the relative popularity of certain industries or the availability of purchasers to acquire companies, and dependence on cash flow, as well as acts of God, uninsurable losses, war, terrorism, earthquakes, hurricanes or floods and other factors which are beyond the control of the Fund or the Investment Funds.
 Unexpected volatility or lack of liquidity, such as the general market conditions that prevailed in 2008, could impair the Fund’s performance and result in its suffering losses.
 The value of the Fund’s total net assets is expected to fluctuate.
 To the extent that the Fund’s portfolio is concentrated in securities of a single issuer or issuers in a single sector, the investment risk may be increased.
 The Fund’s or an Investment Fund’s use of leverage is likely to cause the Fund’s average net assets to appreciate or depreciate at a greater rate than if leverage were not used.
 The Fund is a non-diversified, closed-end management investment company with limited performance history that a Shareholder can use to evaluate the Fund’s investment performance.
 The Fund may be unable to raise substantial capital, which could result in the Fund being unable to structure its investment portfolio as anticipated, and the returns achieved on these investments may be reduced as a result of allocating all of the Fund’s expenses over a smaller asset base.
 The initial operating expenses for a new fund, including start-up costs, which may be significant, may be higher than the expenses of an established fund.
 The Investment Funds may, in some cases, be newly organized with limited operating histories upon which to evaluate their performance.
 As such, the ability of the Adviser to evaluate past performance or to validate the investment strategies of such Investment Funds will be limited.
 In addition, the Adviser has not previously managed the assets of a closed-end registered investment company.
 Closed-End Fund; Liquidity Risks.
 The Fund is a non-diversified closed-end management investment company designed principally for long-term investors and is not intended to be a trading vehicle.
 An investor should not invest in the Fund if the investor needs a liquid investment.
 Closed-end funds differ from open-end management investment companies (commonly known as mutual funds) in that investors in a closed-end fund do not have the right to redeem their shares on a daily basis at a price based on net asset value. |